wso2/docs-ei/en/streaming-integrator/docs/examples/cdc-for-mysql.md

 @info(name = 'query')
 from DeleteSweetProductionStream
-select name, amount
+select *
 insert into LogStream;
 ```
 Save this file as `CDCListenForDeletes.siddhi` into `<SI_HOME>/wso2/server/deployment/siddhi-files` directory.

+!!!Info
-> **_INFO:_** Above Siddhi application will capture all the delete operations done to the database table `SweetProductionTable` and log them.
+    Above Siddhi application will capture all the delete operations done to the database table `SweetProductionTable` and log them.

 Now let's perform a delete operation on the MySQL table.
 Execute following MySQL query on the database:
 ```